Data Alerts

 Then fill in the following sections:

-- Alert title: Provide a name for your alert
+- Title: Provide a name for your alert

-- Dashboard controls (optional): Customize dashboard controls before sending alerts.
+- Controls (optional): Customize dashboard controls before sending alerts.
 You can adjust Filters, Period Comparison, and Date Drill.

 - Changes made here will not affect the main dashboard.